-In June of 1968, Chamberlayne School and Chamberlayne Junior College purchased 373 Commonwealth from Bentley College.
+On June 14, 1968, 373 Commonwealth was acquired from Bentley College by Chamberlayne School and Chamberlayne Junior College.
 It continued to use the property as a dormitory and dining room.

-On May of 1974, Julius Cavadi applied for (and subsequently received) permission to convert the property from a lodging house into 24 apartments.
+On April 26, 1974, 373 Commonwealth was acquired from Chamberlayne by Julius R. Cavadi, trustee of the 373 Commonwealth Avenue Realty Trust.
+In May of 1974, he applied for (and subsequently received) permission to convert the property from a lodging house into 24 apartments.

-In July of 1981, the Erickson Development Corporation purchased 373 Commonwealth from Glen Grant.
-In September of 1981, it converted the property into 24 condominium units, the Erickson Condominium.
+On September 30, 1981, it converted the property into 24 condominium units, the Erickson Condominium.